LREN-CHUV/algorithm-repository/python-correlation-heatmap/README.md

 # Python Correlation Heatmap

-Calculate correlation heatmap, only works for real variables.
+Calculate correlation heatmap, only works for **real variables**.

-It has two modes
+You can run it on single node with `compute` or in a distributed way with

 1. `compute --mode intermediate`
 2. `compute --mode aggregate --job-ids 1 2 3`